KnIfER/mdict-java/README.md

 ```

 ### 3. Other search methods
-TODO:) See the newly uploaded mdict-javafx demo!
+TODO:) See test/MdTest.java and the newly uploaded mdict-javafx demo!
 It's not yet complete though.

 # details